Ten Thoughts to Encourage Others:

 - Sometimes a person feels like the weight of the world is on their shoulders and no one cares.

-What are some ways you encourage others?
+What are some ways you encourage friends or coworkers?
+These techniques also work with your spouse or partner.
 Please share your suggestions in the comments.

 Photo Source: Pixaby